Blind My Eyes, Sew Them Shut

 "Define 'disappeared.'"
 Her hand clenched around her glass.

-At first, Hermione could not understand why he was carrying her - surely it was tiring him out, and surely he did not like the idea of touching a muggleborn, let alone carrying one.
+At first, Hermione could not figure out why he was carrying her - surely it was tiring him out, and surely he did not like the idea of touching a muggleborn, let alone carrying one.
 But when he'd set her down to pee, she understood.

 He had no choice.

 They were still in the forests, and the ground was covered with thick mud and fallen branches.
-Hermione was wearing sandals, brand new ones, that were completely ruined at this point, but she'd regained enough strength to walk.
+Hermione was wearing sandals, brand new ones, that were completely ruined at this point, but she hadn't regained enough strength to hike.
 It was early summer, so the air was fresh around her, and it had definitely rained recently enough to keep the ground moist.
 Of course he still could have had her walk by herself, but he must have been trying to make good time - helping her pick through the forest would have taken three times as long, and when he carried her, it was much safer.